openworm/openworm_docs/docs/modeling.md

 -   Enables the study of the nervous system as a real time control system for a body
 -   Provides the model with a minimum core to which other biological processes and cell types can be added.

 Having chosen one loop to focus on first, we can now re-define the problem as how to construct an acceptable neuromechanical model.
-There have been [other attempts](http://www.artificialbrains.com/openworm#similar) to do this in the past and there are some groups currently working on the problem using different approaches (e.g. [Cohen](http://www.comp.leeds.ac.uk/celegans/), [Lockery](http://lockerylab.uoregon.edu/groups/main/wiki/a99e9/Research.html), [Si Elegans](http://www.si-elegans.eu/)).
+There have been [other attempts](http://www.artificialbrains.com/openworm#similar) to do this in the past and there are some groups currently working on the problem using different approaches (e.g. [Cohen](http://www.comp.leeds.ac.uk/celegans/), [Lockery](https://www.lockerylab.org/), [Si Elegans](http://www.si-elegans.eu/)).

 Our approach involves building a 3D mechanical model of the worm body and nervous system, tuning the model using model optimization techniques, validating the model using real data, and ensuring the model is reproducible by other labs by exposing it through a web-based simulation engine.

 Closing the loop with neuromechanical modeling
 ==============================================

-While our ultimate goal is to simulate every cell in the *c. elegans*, we are starting out by building a model of its body and environment, its nervous system, and its muscle cells.
+While our ultimate goal is to simulate every cell in the _C. elegans_, we are starting out by building a model of its body and environment, its nervous system, and its muscle cells.

 To get a quick idea of what this looks like, check out the [CyberElegans prototype](http://www.youtube.com/embed/3uV3yTmUlgo).
-In this movie you can see a simulated 3D c. elegans being activated in an environment.
+In this movie you can see a simulated 3D _C. elegans_ being activated in an environment.
 Similar to the CyberElegans model, its muscles are located around the outside of its body, and as they turn red, they are exerting forces on the body that cause the bending to happen.

 These steps are outlined in blue text of the figure below: